Night of the Hurricane: Voice cast

+Production

 Development

 The crossover event is the first of its kind in the history of the animated television line-up on Fox.
 Kevin Reilly, the entertainment president of the Fox Broadcasting Company, originally pitched the idea for the crossover, which was inspired by theme nights of comedy shows from the 1980s.
 Creator Seth MacFarlane said that Reilly brought the idea to the writers, since a crossover of its kind had not been done in a while and Reilly thought "it might be kind of cool."
 Instead of having the American Dad! characters visit Family Guy and The Cleveland Show, MacFarlane chose to do one central storyline so that each writing staff would not have to write stories for unfamiliar characters.
 The three-episode-block was an "enormous challenge" and a "substantial undertaking", but MacFarlane said he would be willing to do it again if the ratings proved the event to be a success.
-The event was first announced in July 2010 by MacFarlane at the Comic-Con International in San Diego when he revealed that the three dads of his shows, Peter, Stan and Cleveland, would appear in the same scene.
+The event was first announced in July 2010 by MacFarlane at San Diego Comic-Con when he revealed that the three dads of his shows, Peter, Stan and Cleveland, would appear in the same scene.